 Video Jam is an independent event series dedicated to curating, commissioning and presenting films with live musical accompaniment.
 We create events in response to a site or theme, featuring work by artists at all stages in their career and within any field of moving image and sound.

 Conceptualised and run by a small team of artists and creative producers, Video Jam emerged in 2012 as an integral component of the grassroots arts scene in Manchester (UK), and has since presented over 45 events across the UK and beyond.
 As an organisation the series have no regular venue or base, and continue to host events in unusual and distinctive spaces - including a hotel rooftop, a glass atrium, underground vaults and one of the UK's oldest synagogues.
-We have worked to commission with the Barbican Centre, the Wellcome Collection, FACT (Foundation for Art and Creative Technology), Whitworth Art Gallery, Manchester Museum and the Museum of Science and Industry, and hosted events internationally at venues such as the Knockdown Centre (Brooklyn, NY), Flux Factory (Queens, NY), CANVAS (Ibiza, Spain), Colombo Arts Bienniele (Sri Lanka), and Hyperlocal Festival (Argentina).
+We have worked to commission with the Barbican Centre, the Wellcome Collection, FACT (Foundation for Art and Creative Technology), Whitworth Art Gallery, Manchester Museum and the Museum of Science and Industry, and hosted events internationally in cities including New York, Colombo and Beunos Aires.
 In 2015 Video Jam was shortlisted for a Sky Arts Scholarship and for 2018 has been featured by The Guardian in their list of "unmissable culture" for the year.

 We remain keen to support young people with all levels of experience and have organised workshops and talks for organisations including Brighter Sound, BBC Philharmonic Studios, Northern Film + Media, Whitworth Young Contemporaries and Blaze Festival, and collaborated with students at Falmouth University, the Royal Northern College of Music, and Manchester School of Art.
 Our events consistently programme emerging and mid career artists alongside one another, working across all areas of film and music.
 Artists and filmmakers we have worked with include Hetain Patel, Soda_Jerk, Jade Montserrat, Simon Faithfull, Maryam Tafakory, Vimukthi Jayasundara, Jeremy Deller, Ephraim Asili and Mitra Saboury.
 Musicians and sound artists include Ibibio Sound Machine, Oliver Coates, Sacred Sounds Women's Choir, Seaming To, Young Fathers, Val-Inc, Micah Gaugh, Dieter Moebius and Meklit.

 "Leading audiovisual masterminds." - Time Out